bentiss/SimplePeripheralBusProbe/README.md

 This code is a mix of 2 drivers found in the Windows drivers sample repository, so the license is the Microsoft one (see LICENSE).

+Often `asl.exe` fails at compiling its extracted file.
+The `iasl.exe` provided by Intel is much better at this job.
+For a guide on how to use this compiler instead use: [README-IASL.md](./README-IASL.md) (this text is just an extension and not a replacement for the explanations here)

 Requirements
 ------------